smistx/blog/blog/20250916_htb_sherlock_unit42.md

   }
 }
 ```

-The `TargetFilename` field gives us the exact location.
+Quite the nested folder structure there.
+The `TargetFilename` field gives the full path.

 ### T6: What domain name did it try to connect to?

 **Answer:** `www.example.com`

-Malware often performs a DNS query for a well-known, non-malicious domain to check for internet connectivity.
-Sysmon Event ID 22 ("DnsQuery") logs these requests.
+Malware often does a quick DNS lookup to check if there's internet connectivity.
+Sysmon Event ID 22 logs DNS queries:

 ```json
 {